Multicomponent Scalar Dark Matter with an Extended Gauge Sector: Boltzmann Equations

 \section{Boltzmann Equations}

 The coupled Boltzmann equations for the multicomponent DM are given by the following equations :

 where $n_i$ is the number density of $\phi_i$ and $\langle\sigma v\rangle_{ij}$ is the velocity averaged cross section of annihilation/co-annihilation of $\phi_i$ and $\phi_j$.
-The expression for the cross sections can be found in many references including \cite{Guo:2010hq,Basak:2013cga,Nam:2020byw}.
-The corresponding Feynman diagrams for $\phi_0$ annihilation are given in figure \ref{fig:phi_0_anni}.
-The $\phi_3$ annihilation channels are same as the $\phi_0$ channels except the additional channel of figure \ref{fig:phi_3_anni}.
+The expression for the cross sections can be found in many references including \cite{Guo:2010hq,Basak:2013cga,Campbell:2016zbp,Nam:2020byw}.
+The corresponding Feynman diagrams for $\phi_0$ annihilation are given in figure \ref{fig:phi_0_anni} where $V$ denotes the SM vector bosons.
+The $\phi_3$ annihilation channels are same as the $\phi_0$ channels except the additional channels of figure \ref{fig:phi_3_anni}.
 The Feynman diagrams corresponding to the co-annihilation channels are given in figure \ref{fig:phi_03_co-anni}.

-These equations have been solved to find the relic \cite{Kolb:1990vq,Srednicki:1988ce,Edsjo:1997bg} by defining an effective velocity averaged cross section in a similar way as in ref.~\cite{Ghosh:2021khk} considering appropriate channels of production.
+\FloatBarrier These equations have been solved to find the relic \cite{Kolb:1990vq,Srednicki:1988ce,Edsjo:1997bg} by defining an effective velocity averaged cross section in a similar way as in ref.~\cite{Ghosh:2021khk,Bhattacharya:2018cgx} considering appropriate channels of production.